Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 Old Dominion Stats and Trends

-- So far this season Old Dominion has one win against the spread.
+- So far this year Old Dominion has one win against the spread.

-- The Monarchs have been underdogs by 12 points or more two times this year and have not covered the spread once.
+- The Monarchs have yet to cover the spread this season when underdogs by 13.5 points or more.

-- Old Dominion's games this year have gone over the total in one out of three opportunities (33.3%).
+- Old Dominion's games this season have gone over the total in one out of three opportunities (33.3%).

 - This season the Monarchs have turned the ball over three times, one more than the Bulls' takeaways (2).